Lenzebo/drl_nanodegree_p3_collab_compet/Report.md

 As the state and action space are both relatively small, I decided to use a fully connected layers with 2 hidden layers with 256 neurons each.

 ## Chosen Hyperparameters for training

+The hyperparameters chosen were a result of experience of previous assigments plus trial and error on the current task.
+For example, longer rollouts didn't contribute to the results especially at the beginning of the training, as the episodes ended quite quickly when the policy was not able to keep the ball in the air.

 | Parameter           | Value         |   Description                                                                     |
 | -------------       |:-------------:| -------------------------------------------------------------------------------   |